claw-project/claw-language-specification/definition/loop-transform.md

 ###### Behavior with other directives

-When the loops to be interchange are decorated with other directives, these directives stay in place in the code transformation.
-In other words, they are not interchange with the loop.
+When the loops to be interchange are decorated with other directives, those directives stay in place in the code transformation.
+In other words, they are not interchange together with the loops (see example 3).

 #### Example 1
 ###### Original code